Face coverings during COVID-19

 What type of face mask should I use?

-A face covering (or barrier mask) is not a medical mask, which should be reserved for healthcare professionals.
+A face covering (or barrier mask) is not a medical mask, which should be reserved for healthcare.
 It is material (usually cotton or linen) that you wear across your nose and mouth using elastic or string.
+It should fit snugly against your face, with no visible gaps.
 You can buy a face covering or make a face covering.

 Face coverings or barrier masks are not personal protective equipment (PPE).
 They are not intended to protect the wearer against viral infection.
 Instead, they may prevent the spread of COVID-19 to others.